ipfs/ipfs-docs/docs/how-to/ipfs-updater.md

 ipfs-update revert
 ```

-`ipfs-update revert` reverts to the previously installed version of Kubo.
-This is useful if the newly installed version has issues and you would like to switch back to your older stable installation.
+The `revert` function is useful if a newly installed version needs to be reverted to a more stable version, or you want to test or use older versions of Kubo.

-## Uninstall updater
+## Uninstall ipfs-update

 To uninstall IPFS Update, delete the binary and `ipfs-update` from your `PATH` variable.

+:::: tabs

+::: tab windows id="uninstall-ipfs-update-windows"

 ### Windows